 Gardening with kids opens up a wide opportunity to try new veggies and to grow your own favourites.
 Peas are an easy and reliable crop to start with, when growing a garden with kids.
 Peas picked right from the garden are incredibly sweet and with many varieties available to plant as early as February, a constant source of garden snacking through the growing season.
-This post is intended as a helpful step-by-step guide on how to grow peas with kids in school gardens!
-If you want support with your school garden, be sure to check out our cross-curricular, comprehensive, school gardening project: The Classroom Gardener!
+This post is intended as a helpful step-by-step guide on how to grow peas with kids in school or backyard gardens, my advice is tailored to growing peas specifically with children, or in a school garden context.
+Some advice might might be different than conventional gardening advice for that reason.

 Planting Pea Seeds